Around the Merino--Welsh conjecture: improving Jackson's inequality: Proof of Theorem .

-\textbf{Idea 3.} Observe that it is not really necessary that $G(1,x,s,\gamma)\geq 1$, it is quite enough if for a non-leaf vertex the product with its leaf neighbors is at least $1$.
-If $x\geq 2.2$, then any vertex can have at most $2$ leaf neighbors, since for the star $S_4$ on $4$ vertices we have
+In order to prove such an inequality, we need an upper bound for the number of degree $1$ neighbors of a vertex $v$.
+We claim that if $x\geqslant2.2$, then any vertex can have at most $2$ leaf neighbors.
+To prove this, we use the gluing lemma.
+First, observe that for the star $S_4$ on $4$ vertices we have

-so by the gluing lemma (Lemma~\ref{P(H) of glued trees}) we know that a graph containing a pending $S_4$ cannot be a minimal counter example.
-So it is enough to check if for every $d\geq 2$ we have
+so by the gluing lemma (Lemma~\ref{P(H) of glued trees}) we know that a graph containing a pendant $S_4$ cannot be a minimal counter example.
+This means that in a minimal counter example every vertex has at most $2$ neighbors of degree $1$.
+So, it is enough to check if for every $d\geqslant2$ we have

+Here we used that if $d=2$ then it cannot have two neighbors of degree $1$, since then $K_{1,2}$ would be a connected component of $H$, but it is clearly not a counter example.
+We show that for $x=2.36$ and $s=0.78$ these inequalities are satisfied.
+We can check this inequality separately for $d=2$.
+For $d>2$ we have

+(Clearly, if $G(1,x,s,\gamma_{x,s}(d))>1$ then the minimum is achieved at the first term, otherwise the minimum is achieved at the second term.)

+In order to check that the above minimum is at least $1$ we proceed as before.
+Suppose that $G(\infty,x,s)\geqslant1,$ and for some $d_0$ we have